dianalomelin/data_science/project_pcabs.md

 </div>

 We can also review the Confusion Matrix for both methods and their MSE on the test data set.
-We observe that the PCA method has better accuracy than B-splines.
+We observe that the PCA method achieves better accuracy than B-splines.
 ```{r}
 y_lasso = predict(lasso, x_test, s = lambdal, type="class")
 mse_lassob = sum((y_test==y_lasso)^2)/length(y_test)